matheusdutra0207/git/README.md

 ### Config

-Show all the you git settings
+Show all the git settings

 ```
 git config --list